code-423n4/2024-09-reserve-mitigation/README.md

 - [M-05: Users can dodge losses due to StRSR era changes with instant operations](https://github.com/code-423n4/2024-07-reserve-findings/issues/21)
 - [M-06: The time available for a canceled withdrawal should not impact future unstaking processes](https://github.com/code-423n4/2024-07-reserve-findings/issues/18)
 - [M-07: The traceEnd in BackingManager isn't updating correctly](https://github.com/code-423n4/2024-07-reserve-findings/issues/6)

-Additional fixes for QA/L issues were made, additionally some issues deemed invalid were also taken into account.

 ## Scope